zoxpx/pxdocs/content/key-management/portworx-with-kubernetes-secrets.md

     name: portworx
 ```

-Editing the daemonset will also restart all the Portworx pods, which will consume the modified _config.json_.
+Editing the daemonset will also restart all the Portworx pods.

 ### Creating secrets with Kubernetes {#creating-secrets-with-kubernetes}